INTERLEAVING: Because Learning Loves Layers

 Biology I is open.
 For other subjects, scroll & click the arrows to open them

-The following textbook alignment is based on Pearson Conceptual Physics, by Paul Hewitt (2009).
+The following textbook alignment is based on Pearson Conceptual Physics, by Paul Hewitt.

 The 3-year program progression of Integrated Science offers rich connections to conceptual physics that the 2-year programs do not have as much time to conquer.
 It covers more than one full semester of a traditional Conceptual Physics course.
-By “conceptual physics” we mean the early high school/late middle school exploration of basic physics concepts that do not require Algebra II or Trigonometry.
+By “conceptual physics” we mean the early high school exploration of physical science concepts that do not require Algebra II or Trigonometry.
 This Conceptual Physics text is often used as a Physical Science or “Physics First” text.

 NOTE: There is significant overlap with the Chemistry Textbook Alignment.
 We note that in the table below and direct you to that alignment.

 To give a clear picture of the types of physics activities students conduct, only those Hewitt chapters associated with Level I & Level II Lab Experiences are listed.
 This is not a one-to-one correlation.
 We have grouped the experiences by unit, and each experience incorporates the relevant concepts and principles of the unit chapters listed.
-Through design challenges, online interactives, calculations, and real-world case studies, we are pleased to round out our integrated STEM experience with these activities.
+Through engineering design challenges, online interactives, phenom, and real-world case studies, students learn how the planet and its life “runs on physics.”

 Chapter 4: Linear Motion